thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 This rebuilding antipattern violates two principles: [*Create a Repeatable, Reliable, Deterministic, and Efficient Process for Releasing Software*](#create-a-repeatable-reliable-deterministic-and-efficient-process-for-releasing-software) and [*Build on Foundations Known to be Sound*](#build-on-foundations-known-to-be-sound).

 Rebuilding violates *Create a Repeatable, Reliable, Deterministic, and Efficient Process for Releasing Software*, as rebuilding takes time.
 Also, every rebuild requires retesting.
 This quickly becomes a lengthy process, with long lead times that come along with a cost of delay.
-Not retesting defies determinism.
+Not retesting defies determinism and reliability.

 It disregards the *Build on Foundations Known to be Sound*, as it enables the risk that some changes have been introduced between the creation and subsequent testing and the release of the binary artefact.
 Therefore, binary artefacts should be built once to ensure that the binary which gets deployed into production is exactly the same as the one that went through the Automated Acceptance Testing stage, the Exploratory Testing stage, and any other testing stage that might be present.

-This is the precise motive for [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) being incompatible with Continuous Delivery.
+This is the precise motive for [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) to be incompatible with Continuous Delivery.
 It forces a rebuild to deploy in production and release.
 With GitFlow, it is decisively impossible to reach Continuous Delivery.

 ### Deploy the Same Way to Every Environment

 It is key to use the same process to deploy to every environment, whether into testing environments or production, to ensure the build and deployment process has been tested effectively.
 We will deploy frequently to the test environment, but less to production.
 The frequency of deployment is inversely related to the risk associated with each environment.
 We deploy less frequently to production than to test environments.
-Before deploying to production, we have tested the deployment many times in the upstream environments to discard the deployment script as a source of error.
+Before deploying to production, we will have tested the deployment many times in the upstream environments to discard the deployment script as a source of error.

 This means we must use the same script to deploy to each environment.
 Of course, environments differ from each other.
 For sure, they will have different IP addresses, but also different database connections and other external services.
 We keep these configurations outside of the deploy script in configuration files [under Version Control](#keep-everything-under-version-control).